 The National Institute for Health and Clinical Excellence (NICE) (2020) published a guideline for Low Back Pain and Sciatica which addresses patients over age 16.
-The guideline covers physical, psychological, pharmacological and surgical treatments to manage low back pain and sciatica by promoting the most effective forms of care for low back pain and sciatica.
-Recommendations are also included for pharmacological management of sciatica as well as serve as supplemental information for existing recommendations on the assessment as well as invasive and non-invasive treatments of low back pain and sciatica.
+The guideline covers physical, psychological, pharmacological, and surgical treatments to manage LBP and sciatica by promoting the most effective forms of care for LBP and sciatica.
+Recommendations are also included for pharmacological management of sciatica as well as serve as supplemental information for existing recommendations on the assessment as well as invasive and non-invasive treatments of LBP and sciatica.
 Guidance is also being developed by NICE for the use of opioids for non-cancer pain.
 Guidance includes patient education about safe opioid prescribing and withdrawal management.

-The North American Spine Society (NASS) (2020) published the Clinical Guideline for the Diagnosis and Treatment of Low Back Pain to provide evidence-based recommendations for the diagnosis and treatment of adults with nonspecific low back pain.
-Goals of the guideline recommendations focus on the delivery of optimum, efficacious treatment and functional recovery from nonspecific low back pain.
+The North American Spine Society (NASS) (2020) published the Clinical Guideline for the Diagnosis and Treatment of Low Back Pain to provide evidence-based recommendations for the diagnosis and treatment of adults with nonspecific LBP.
+Goals of the guideline recommendations focus on the delivery of optimum, efficacious treatment and functional recovery from nonspecific LBP.
 Recommendations are provided for: